ShyamPrgrmr/DistributedTracing/reasearch.md

         * Client side
         * Server side
     * Security Components - Firewalls/Identity and access management -  Ping
     * Networking components (Softwares) - DNS / NAT / VPCs / Internet Gateways / Direct Connect
+    * Databases

 ## Important concepts
 1. Distributed Tracing - Mechanism to monitor the end to end request flow when it moves from on API to another API.
 It helps to identify the slowness/failures in Microservice flow.